 Associate Professor of American History; Director of Undergraduate Studies

-Kyle Volk's research and teaching focus on the legal, constitutional, political, and intellectual history of the United States.
+Kyle Volk's research and teaching focus on the political, legal, social, and intellectual history of the United States.
 He is broadly interested in the history of democracy, the problem of dissent and difference in American society, the place of morals in American law and politics, the history of civil rights and civil liberties, and the changing meaning of freedom in American life.
-His first book, Moral Minorities and the Making of American Democracy (forthcoming Oxford University Press, 2014), explores the popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
-A new project will explore the history of resistance to government in antebellum America, the legal politics of slavery and antislavery in the early nineteenth century, and the centrality of debates over alcohol to cultural conceptions of liberty in the long nineteenth century.
+His first book, Moral Minorities and the Making of American Democracy (Oxford University Press, 2014), explores the pioneering popular struggles over minority rights that developed out of conflicts over race, religion, and alcohol in nineteenth-century America.
+Future projects will explore the history of resistance to government in antebellum America, the legal politics of slavery and antislavery in the early nineteenth century, and the centrality of debates over alcohol to cultural conceptions of liberty in the long nineteenth century.

 Professor Volk's research has been supported by the American Society for Legal History, the William Nelson Cromwell Foundation, the Andrew W. Mellon Foundation, the National Endowment for the Humanities, the American Antiquarian Society, the Dolores Zohrab Liebmann Fund, and the Institute for Humane Studies.
 He has been a member of the History Department since 2007 and is also an affliated faculty member of the African American Studies program.
 He advises the department's chapter of Phi Alpha Theta (the history honor society) and coordinates the department's Lockridge History Workshop.
 Volk is also a Prelaw advisor for history students.